-IFShub: a new way to work with IFS experiments Paul Burton, Manuel Martins, Stephan Siemen, Michael Sleigh oughly 500 experiments on ECMWF's Integrated Forecasting System (IFS) run at any given time, comprising the research work of users from the Centre and our Member and Co-operating States.
+IFShub: a new way to work with IFS experiments

+Paul Burton, Manuel Martins, Stephan Siemen, Michael Sleigh

+oughly 500 experiments on ECMWF's Integrated Forecasting System (IFS) run at any given time, comprising the research work of users from the Centre and our Member and Co-operating States.
 A host of different bespoke tools are needed to enable researchers to manage this experiment workload.
 Different applications are available to prepare and submit experiments, to monitor the status of running work, to manage the resulting data archived in our meteorological archive (MARS) throughout its lifetime, and to scientifically analyse and evaluate the results.
 Most of these tools are desktop applications, some with graphical user interfaces, and all are developed independently of each other by different teams.
 Each is unique in its language, interface, design, dependencies, and architecture.

 In particular, PrepIFS is the tool that researchers use to create, check, and store experiment configurations, and to submit those experiments to the high-performance computing facility (HPCF).
 PrepIFS has been in use for several decades and has stood the test of time, but in recent years it has developed some maintainability problems.
 The application is almost unique now at ECMWF in being written in Java, in which there is very little expertise at the Centre anymore.
 This is because nearly all development has moved to Python and C++ in recent years, while the IFS itself is still written mainly in Fortran.
 Additionally, there is limited expertise in creating user interfaces amongst the scientists developing the IFS, and this task is better performed by application developers who have considerable experience in this area.
 These kinds of maintainability problems lead naturally to usability problems, as non-essential improvements and bug fixes become too time-consuming to implement and development necessarily reduces to the bare minimum.
 PrepIFS also uses a bespoke language to define logical rules that govern valid configurations, making it difficult to implement new or improved rules.

 There has therefore been an aspiration for some years to replace PrepIFS with a new tool which solves many of these problems, and which is actively developed, tested and maintained.
-From this starting point, however, it is only a small step to thinking about the whole end-toend workflow - from starting to prepare an experiment to having it fully evaluated and archiving its results - and ![](page_29_Picture_6.jpeg) FIGURE 1 Impressions from the requirements gathering workshops held by Wavestone.
+From this starting point, however, it is only a small step to thinking about the whole end-toend workflow - from starting to prepare an experiment to having it fully evaluated and archiving its results - and how this might also be improved.
+To meet this challenge, the vision of IFShub was developed.
+This article will set out how this was done and explain where we stand in developing the new system.

+FIGURE 1 Impressions from the requirements gathering workshops held by Wavestone.